NCAA Bracket Predictions 2019: Sleeper Teams Destined for Deep Runs

 Q1: 0-1, Q2: 3-1, Q3: 9-2, Q4: 16-0

-Only the Wofford Terriers (20) have a longer winning streak than the current 18-game run that New Mexico State is on entering the NCAA tournament.
+Only the Wofford Terriers (20) have a longer winning streak than the current 19-game run that New Mexico State is on entering the NCAA tournament.

 The Aggies were a No. 12 seed last year and they've been part of the field seven times in the last eight years, so this is not your run-of-the-mill mid-major team.

-Note: Editor’s note: Information in this piece has been updated to reflect seeding and region placement for each team.